KonanM/tser/README.md

 [![Percentage of issues still open](http://isitmaintained.com/badge/open/konanM/tser.svg)](http://isitmaintained.com/project/konanM/tser "Percentage of issues still open")
 ## Why another C++ serialization library?

-I needed a tiny C++ serialization library for some competitive programming contest and didn't find anything that suited my needs.
+I searched for a small C++ serialization library for some competitive programming contest and didn't find anything that suited my needs.

 I wanted a library that was small, but allowed me to avoid as much boilerplate as possible.
 Especially if you are quickly prototyping you want to avoid implementing serialization and comparision manually.